suadsuljovic/learn-react-by-projects/README.md

 You can contribute or fork the repository anytime.

-The guide for how should you use this repo to learn programing can be found in the [project building steps](project-building-steps/README.md).
+The guide that contains instructions for how you should use this repo to learn programing can be found in the [project building steps](project-building-steps/README.md).

 All the projects can be found in the [projects](projects) folder.